 In addition, each person's blood is either Rh-positive or Rh-negative.
-It is important to know what to expect before, during, and after a blood transfusion, and the risk factors or complications of a blood transfusion.
+It is important to know what to expect before, during, and after a blood transfusion, and the risks, side effecs, or complications of blood transfusions.
 Read more: Blood Transfusion Article

 Multimedia: Slideshows, Images & Quizzes

 DVT (Deep Vein Thrombosis) and Pulmonary Embolism (PE) Quiz

 Take the Deep Vein Thrombosis and Pulmonary Embolism Quiz to learn causes, symptoms, and treatments for these two dangerous...

 Take the Stroke Quiz to learn about stroke risks, causes, treatment, and most importantly, prevention....